tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 based on the Pearson correlation coefficient.
 For each pair above the specified limit (in terms of absolute value), it removes one of the two.
 See [FeatureSelector](../feature_engineering/feature_selector.md) for a description of the parameters.
+ Plotting methods and attributes created by the class are attached to the ATOM instance.

 !!! note
     <ul>